thilini-rathnayaka/PastelDreamsBakery_Web_App/README.md

 1. Interactive Image Slider

    Displays featured cakes on the home page

    Supports automatic and manual transitions

 2. Cake Filtering System

    Users can filter cakes by category such as:

-Birthday cakes
+    -Birthday cakes

-Wedding cakes
+    -Wedding cakes

-Chocolate cakes
+    -Chocolate cakes

-Custom cakes
+    -Custom cakes

 3. Popup Modal System

    Users can click on a cake to view more details in a popup window.

-4. Form Validation
+5. Form Validation

   The order form validates:

   Name

   Phone number

   Order date

   Required fields

 This ensures users submit correct information.

 5. Magical Order Confirmation (Unique Feature)

    When a user submits an order:

    A magical animation appears

    A success message confirms the order submission

 6. Animations and Smooth Effects

    The website includes:

    Fade-in animations

    Smooth page transitions

    Interactive UI effects

-##Target Audience
+**Target Audience**

 The website is designed mainly for: